themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-I didn't wanted to use razor pages because runtime compiling razor pages is kind of overwhelming, so I wanted something lightweight.
-For a moment I even thought about writing another source generator for a custom templating language to write templates and generate template builder procedurally.
-Then I decided to do some research to see if there's any preexisting solution for that problem, and indeed there was - T4 text templates.
-And it's kind of built-in feature of .NET.
-What a shame I haven't heard of it in a long time.
-Better late than never I guess...
-Anyway, I ended up using T4 templates to generate source code which made maintiaining templates much more efficent and less painful.
+i didn't wanted to use wazow pages b-because wuntime c-compiwing wazow p-pages is kind o-of ovewwhewming, mya s-so i wanted something w-wightweight. f-fow a moment i-i even thought about wwiting anothew souwce genewatow fow a custom tempwating wanguage t-to wwite tempwates and genewate tempwate b-buiwdew pwoceduwawwy. nyaa~~ then i decided t-to do some weseawch to see if thewe's any pweexisting sowution f-fow that pwobwem, (⑅˘꒳˘) and indeed t-thewe was - t4 t-text tempwates. rawr x3 and it's kind of buiwt-in featuwe of .net. (✿oωo) nyani a shame i haven't h-heawd of it in a wong time. (ˆ ﻌ ˆ)♡ bettew wate than nyevew i guess... (˘ω˘) anyway, i ended u-up using t4 tempwates to genewate s-souwce code w-which made maintiaining t-tempwates m-much mowe efficent and wess painfuw.

-You can read more about T4 templates here: https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates
+you can wead mowe about t4 tempwates h-hewe: [https://docs.micwosoft.com/en-us/visuawstudio/modewing/code-genewation-and-t4-text-tempwates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates)

-To get started with T4 templates add the following package reference if the IDE won't add it automatically otherwise the project won't compile:
+to get stawted with t4 tempwates a-add the fowwowing p-package wefewence i-if the ide won't a-add it automaticawwy o-othewwise t-the pwoject w-won't compiwe:

 ```csharp
 <PackageReference Include="System.CodeDom" Version="6.0.0" />
 ```

-Then create a file with `.tt` extension (or choose runtime T4 template option from new item dialog).
-The above template can be written like this in that template file:
+then cweate a fiwe with `.tt` extension (ow choose wuntime t4 t-tempwate option f-fwom nyew item diawog).
+(U ᵕ U❁) t-the above t-tempwate can be w-wwitten wike this i-in that tempwate f-fiwe:

 ```csharp
 <#@ template language="C#" #>